narze/resume/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fnarze%2Fresume)

-Interactive & printable résumé with tailored skills fitted in single letter page
+Interactive & printable résumé with tailored skills fitted in single letter page.

+## Features

+- Plain and clean, no rainbow colors, no pictures, no anything.
+- Allow you to add your profile details to your heart's content, with `Edit Mode` you can hide some of the sections to make your résumé fit in single A4/Letter page.

 ## How to use